ludzeller/ControlKit/README.md

 # ControlKit
-A unspectacular Processing library for managing midi control data; and run LFOs
+An unspectacular Processing library for managing midi control data; and run LFOs